Sep 28, 2015|

 The financial hub of Brazil, São Paulo has become a major player in global economics and is first up on our list of the Top 10 Best Cities in Brazil.
 Home to Brazil’s largest and most diverse population, São Paulo is known for its status as the concrete jungle, where visitors come to do business, rather than focusing on sightseeing.
 The bustling city’s fast-paced lifestyle may not be for everyone, but if you’re curious about what cements Brazil as the world’s third-biggest economy, a visit to the city is an excellent way to experience it first hand.
 São Paulo is also a great place to start or end your visit in Brazil, as the city’s major airport receives flights from over 90 cities worldwide.
 Do not miss this Best City in Brazil on your next visit!

-Next up on our list of the Top 10 Best Cities in Brazil is Salvador.
-Salvador is both Brazil’s first political and cultural capital.
+Next up on our list of the Top 10 Best Cities in Brazil is a tour of Salvador de Bahia.
+Often known as just ‘Salvador’, it is both Brazil’s first political and cultural capital.
 In Salvador, the first people of Brazil blended to create an incredibly diverse mix of cultures that create the Brazil we know and love today.
 The historic neighborhoods of Pelourinho and Barra house museums and architectural monuments that have stood for many years.
 Salvador is one of the best locations to witness the traditional martial arts dance of Brazil, Capoeira, with its most notable school located in the Pelourinho neighborhood.
 A long coastline wraps around Salvador, and many hotels are treated with ocean views.
-If you’re looking for the ultimate beach escape, take a ferry to the nearby Praia do Forte or Morro de São Paulo, beach villages located two hours from mainland Salvador
+If you’re looking for the ultimate beach escape, take a ferry to the nearby Praia do Forte or Morro de São Paulo, beach villages located two hours from mainland Salvador de Bahia.

-Like Salvador, Recife is home to an abundance of attractive beaches and colonial architecture.
+Like Salvador de Bahia, Recife is home to an abundance of attractive beaches and colonial architecture.
 A beach getaway with a historic flair, Recife is privileged to have pleasant weather year round.
-The nearby town of Olinda is the best place to see colorful colonial architecture and cultural livelihood of the area.
+A tour of the nearby town Olinda is the one of the top cities in Bfazil to see colorful colonial architecture and cultural livelihood of the area.
 Olinda is home to an abundance of craftspeople, honoring old world traditions.

-Foz do Iguassu is located in Iguassu Falls National Park, home to 300 of the world’s most powerful and breathtaking waterfalls.
+Foz do Iguassu is the main city on the Brazilian side of the Falls, within the National Park so it takes a spot on our top 10 cities in Brazil.
+It home to 300 of the world’s most powerful and breathtaking waterfalls.
 Surrounded by lush rainforest and permanently adorned with rainbows, this landscape must be seen to be believed.
 Wooden walkways are placed through the falls, and you can feel the mist of the forceful waterfalls while you explore them.
-Foz do Iguassu is the name of the nearest town on the Brazilian side of the national park.
 Stay in the Belmond das Cataratas in Foz do Iguassu to maximize your experience in Iguassu Falls.
 Descended from the historic Orient Express Hotel line, the Belmond das Cataracts delivers unforgettable charm and convenience.

 The Amazon Rainforest accounts for an incredible 60% of Brazil’s entire land area.
 Manaus is not the only city located in the rainforest, but the city plays a vital role as a major facilitator of travel through the Amazon.
 The success of the city’s latex exports (extracted from local rubber trees) gave way to its economic growth.
-Today Manaus boasts beautiful architecture and historic squares, an opera house and theater, and numerous Amazon research centers.
+Today, the beautiful architecture and historic squares, an opera house and theater, and numerous Amazon research centers make Manaus one of the best cities in Brazil.
 Views of the Amazon river and even beautiful beaches line the river’s coast.
-Cruises through the Amazon depart from the city of Manaus, strategically navigating a route which attracts fewer mosquitos due to water nutrient levels.
+Cruises through the Brazilian Amazon depart from the city of Manaus, strategically navigating a route which attracts fewer mosquitos due to water nutrient levels.
 An abundance of lodges near Manaus provide authentic experiences in the Amazon.
 The Manaus International Airport welcomes flights from Brazil and around the world.

-Fortaleza is one of Brazil’s top party destinations!
+Fortaleza is one of the top party destinations and best cities in Brazil!
 The sprawling metropolis is beloved by native Brazilians and international tourists alike for its abundance of clubs and well-kept beaches (the city boasts 16 miles of beaches!).
-Fortaleza is the capital of the Brazilian state of Ceara, home to many other of Brazil’s best beach towns, including Jericoacoara and Paraiba.
+You can combine a tour of Fortaleza is the capital of the Brazilian state of Ceara, home to many other of Brazil’s best beach towns, including Jericoacoara and Paraiba.

-Rio de Janeiro is South America’s most alluring city.
+Rio de Janeiro is South America’s most alluring city and probably takes the spot spot of all of Brazil’s cities.
 The picturesque streets captivate travelers of all types.
-Visitors are treated to breathtaking panoramic views of the Atlantic ocean, attractive beaches and have almost endless opportunities to sunbathe, dance, and explore.
+All who visit Rio de Janeiro are treated to breathtaking panoramic views of the Atlantic ocean, attractive beaches and have almost endless opportunities to sunbathe, dance, and explore.
 An explosion in spirit erupts during the season of Carnival, during the first two weeks of February every year.
 Rio de Janeiro is home to one of the biggest parties of the year.
 You can watch Samba schools compete for the crown prize during the winner’s parade, every Saturday after Carnival.
 Rio is also famous for football!
 Football is one of the most important pastimes and passions in Brazilian culture.
 Going to a football game will make it impossible not to become a fan for the Brazilian passion for the sport, and life.